thisdougb/typetastic/README.md

 First to give time to give a voice-over explanation of the config files.
 A pause makes it easier to cut the recording in iMovie, etc.

-And second, in a second (not recorded) terminal session I can copy in fake .aws files so I don't show my real credentials.
+And second, in a parallel (not recorded) terminal window I can copy in fake .aws files so I don't show my real credentials.
 This is a nifty use of PAUSE that helps make real use cases in a safe way.
 It avoids having to blur or block-out passwords, etc.
 ```